 Conclusion

-Well done!
-You've come to the end of this post!
-We hope that you now know how to use FFmpeg to trim videos.
+This article offers 4 ways on how to use FFmpeg to trim videos.
 Using FFmpeg to trim videos is challenging, but it sure is worth it.
-But if you want to use a more intuitive application, download Tipard Video Converter UItimate now.
+But if you want to use a more intuitive application, download Tipard Video Converter Ultimate now.